World stocks inch towards all-time high

 RISING U.S. YIELDS HELP DOLLAR

-The yield on benchmark 10-year Treasuries shuffled up to 2.6131 percent during the European morning, climbing from Friday's U.S. close of 2.597 percent and well above 11-month lows plumbed last month.
+The yield on benchmark 10-year Treasuries stood at 2.6076 percent, up from Friday's U.S. close of 2.597 percent and well above 11-month lows plumbed last month.

-Treasuries tend to set the benchmark for borrowing costs around the world, and their rally this year has baffled many economists, who had predicted the U.S. economy would perform more strongly and therefore expected a sell-off in the bonds.

 "The yield on 10-year U.S. Treasuries may need to sustain a move back above (the) 2.6 percent area to increase the likelihood of the greenback move through the 102.80 level against the yen," Marc Chandler, global head of currency strategy at Brown Brothers Harriman, said in a note to clients.

-For now, the dollar had to be content with a slight gain on the day to buy 102.44 yen having had some help in the Asian session from a lower-than-expected current account surplus in Japan's April data.
+For now, the dollar had to be content with a slight gain on the day to buy 102.44 yen, getting some help early in the Asian session from Japanese current account data which saw a lower-than-expected surplus in April.

 In commodities, U.S. crude and Brent oil gained about 0.3 and 0.2 percent to $103.02 and $108.83 a barrel respectively, underpinned by the solid jobs report that in theory should translate to higher oil demand.

-Spot gold was steady near a four-month low at $1,255 an ounce, while Shanghai copper fell to its lowest in nearly a month and London copper also dropped, unsettled by concerns that a probe into metals storage at China's third-largest port could squeeze financing and buying in metals.
+Spot gold was steady on the day at $1,252.95 an ounce, while Shanghai copper fell to its lowest in nearly a month and London copper also dropped, unsettled by concern that a probe into metals storage at China's third-largest port could squeeze financing and buying in metals.